 14.2 The Finance Assistant or Finance Manager is responsible for carrying out monthly bank statement reconciliations for all bank accounts within one week of receipt.
 All discrepancies are to be investigated immediately and reported to the Business Manager and, if appropriate, the bank.

 14.3 The Finance Manager is responsible for completing the monthly VAT returns in the prescribed format and forwarding them to the HMRC

-14.4

-The Responsible Officer is responsible for ensuring that internal control weaknesses are identified, validating the strategy in place to remediate any weaknesses identified and for reporting findings and recommendations to Governors via the Finance and Premises Committee.
+14.4 Regular monitoring audits of the internal control systems will be carried out and reported on by an outside service.
+The Business Manager will report the outcomes, and discuss any required actions with the Resources Committee.

 14.5 Separation of Duties

 It is the responsibility of the Headteacher to ensure that key financial duties are properly separated between individuals.
 Functions to be separated between staff will include: